darkzera/darkzera/README.md

 <div style="text-align: justify">
 <i>$ whoami</i>

 Hello there!!
-I am software developer about to finish my graduation from <b>Brazil</b> and love to automate things.
-I appreciate a lot working with people, sharing my knowledge and learn new things..absolute passionate to technologies and diversities
+I am software developer about to finish my graduation from <b>Brazil</b> and love to automate everything (sometimes it became worthless).
+Really like to working with people, sharing my knowledge and learn new things..absolute passionate to technologies and diversities
 </div>

 ### Main Stack